 Ashley will continue working on-site to build up his portfolio, improving his knowledge and skills as time goes on.

 While on-site, an NVQ assessor will visit Ashley and assess his progress.
-Once he's gained his NVQ, Ashley will complete his AM2 assessment and apply for his ECS Gold Card.
-It's with the ECS Gold Card that Ashley will achieve installation electrician status.
+Once he’s gained his NVQ, Ashley will complete his AM2 assessment and apply for his ECS Gold Card.
+With the ECS Gold Card, Ashley will achieve installation electrician status.